turingschool/backend-curriculum-site/module1/lessons/testing_in_a_project.markdown

 ### Practice

-1. Let's pick one of the models from the previous exercise (an office, a movie set, a staircar) and use Minitest to turn assertions into a Ruby tests.
+1. Let's pick one of the models from the previous exercise (an office, a movie set, a staircar) and use `minitest` to turn assertions into Ruby tests.

-2. We'll finish the red-green-refactor loop by writing code to pass the test and refactoring.
+2. We'll finish the red-green-refactor loop by writing code to pass the test and then refactoring.

 ** break **